The Modern Mom: New Challenges, New Solutions

 BAEO co-founders Schafer and Wright Olsen said concern over environmental toxins inspired them to create their line of bare essential organic skincare products.
 It wasn’t until she was trying to get pregnant with her first child that Wright Olsen started researching not only the foods going into her body, but also the products she was using on her skin.

-For example, she noted that little attention is paid to Vitamin A levels because dairy products are fortified with vitamins A and D. However, the increasing number of moms who do not consume much or any dairy (such as vegans) make it more important to make sure they are getting enough vitamin from other sources.
+For example, she noted that little attention is paid to Vitamin A levels because dairy products are fortified with vitamins A and D. However, the increasing number of moms who do not consume much or any dairy (such as vegans) make it important to make sure they are getting enough vitamin from other sources.

 Increasingly, Lactation Lab’s test kits are being used to check for toxins, especially as there is mounting evidence of toxins such as arsenic making their way into the food supply.
-Sometimes the solution is a simple as reducing or eliminating rice from the diet, according to Dr Canale.
+Sometimes the solution is as simple as reducing or eliminating rice from the diet, according to Dr Canale.
 Rice is now known to frequently contain unacceptable levels of arsenic, and newborns’ developing brains and nervous systems are more vulnerable to the adverse effects of toxins.

 YOU MAY ALSO LIKE: How to Maintain Your Milk Supply Once You’re Back to Work